 Who Does Quebec’s Law 25 Apply To?

-Law 25 applies to companies and small to medium-sized businesses that sell goods or offer services in Quebec.
-It also applies to companies targeting Quebec residents, regardless of whether it’s located in the province.
+Law 25 applies to companies and small to medium-sized businesses that sell goods or offer services in Quebec and to companies targeting Quebec residents, regardless of location.

 The Law’s material scope also includes personal information held by a professional order as defined by the Professional Code (chapter C-26).